Sunak announces UK growth upgrade, pledges to control inflation - Up News Info

 “Today’s budget does not draw a line under COVID.
 We have challenging months ahead.”
 Sunak said in a speech to parliament.
 “But today’s budget does begin the work of preparing for a new economy post-COVID.”

-The 6.5% forecast was close to the International Monetary Fund’s estimate that British gross domestic product will grow by 6.8% in 2021, the fastest among Group of Seven nations after the country suffered the biggest slump in the G7 in 2020.
+The 6.5% forecast by the Office for Budgetary Responsibility (OBR) was close to the International Monetary Fund’s estimate that British gross domestic product will grow by 6.8% in 2021, the fastest among Group of Seven nations after the country suffered the biggest slump in the G7 in 2020.

 Advertisement